Home » All Blogs » Apex Triggers in Salesforce

 Trigger Assignment

--Create Custom object Invoice with field Total Amount.
+-Create a Custom object Invoice with the field Total Amount.

 -Create child object Invoice Line Item with Lookup relationship to Invoice.

--Write trigger on Invoice Line Item which will add some of all child records to parent Invoice.
+-Write a trigger on the Invoice Line Item, which will add some of all child records to the parent Invoice.

 Trigger Framework in Salesforce

 Learn how to completely and cleanly control your Apex code with Trigger Frameworks, why they’re useful, and the various ways to implement them.
-In this session will talk about Apex Trigger Framework in Salesforce and benefit of using a trigger framework, How many trigger framework are available, which one is lightweight apex trigger framework and Comparison of different approaches.
+This session will talk about Apex Trigger Framework in Salesforce and the benefits of using a trigger framework, How many trigger frameworks are available, which one is a lightweight apex trigger framework, and a Comparison of different approaches.

-Check this post for all other session detail.
-Also check our Salesforce Interview Questions on Triggers.
+Check this post for all other session details.
+Also, check our Salesforce Interview Questions on Triggers.

 Triggers FAQ’s